CorteZzz137/auto-picker/README.md

-# Svelte-Kit + Vite
+# Tauri + Svelte + Typescript

-This template should help get you started developing with Tauri and Svelte-Kit in Vite.
+This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.

 ## Recommended IDE Setup